just-be-weird/.dotfiles/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature Name
 about: Suggest an idea for this project
-title: 'Name of the department'
+department: 'Name of the department'
-labels: 'Name of person who is matter expert'
+expert: 'Name of person who is matter expert'
 assignees: 'Name of the asignee'

 ---